element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `notif_for_new_users` (boolean): Set to false to disable automatic subscription to email notifications for new users.
 Defaults to `true`.

-* `notif_delay_before_mail` (string): The time to wait before emailing about a notification.
+* `notif_delay_before_mail` (duration): The time to wait before emailing about a notification.
 This gives the user a chance to view the message via push or an open client.

   _New in Synapse 1.99.0._